Theory of Computation

 Exam Guides:

-• Definitions: Deterministic and Non-Deterministic Finite State Automata, Regular Languages, Unions, Concatenation, Star Operation, Generalized Non-Deterministic Finite State Automata, Regular Expressions, Pumping Lemma, Context Free Grammars, Parse Tree, Chomsky Normal Form, Pushdown Automata, Turing Machine, Formal, Implementation, and High-Level Descriptions, Multitape Turing Machine, Enumerator, Algorithm, …
+• Definitions: Deterministic and Non-Deterministic Finite State Automata, Regular Languages, Unions, Concatenation, Star Operation, Generalized Non-Deterministic Finite State Automata, Regular Expressions, Pumping Lemmas, Context Free Grammars, Parse Tree, Chomsky Normal Form, Pushdown Automata, …

 • Be Able To: